-This affinity group — appropriate for both new and experienced meditators — provides an opportunity for those ages 35 and under to practice the dharma in a supportive community context.
-We offer two different formats.
+This affinity group — appropriate for both new and experienced meditators — provides an opportunity for those ages 18-35 to practice the dharma in a supportive community setting.
+The group offers two different formats:

 - With Teacher.
 The second and fourth Sundays of the month will be led by teachers Matthew Hepburn or Zeenat Potia.
-These evenings start with a period of sitting practice, followed by time for sharing, dyads (partner work) and small or large group discussion.
+These evenings start with a period of guided sitting practice and walking meditation, followed by time for sharing: dyads (partner work) and small or large group discussion.
 There is time after the evening ends for participants to gather informally for tea and conversation.

 - Practice Sunday.
 The first and third Sundays of the month will be led by CIMC Practice Leaders and offer silent sitting and walking periods for deepening stillness and strengthening self-guided meditation practice in the company of the sangha.
 Practice Sundays do not offer meditation instruction.
 Beginners should first attend a few sessions that are guided by a teacher.

 Beloved Community Circles